testbild-media/GPI2UDP/README.md

 # GPI2UDP
 A little program, that is for using the preview function of an RCP to trigger <a href="https://github.com/bitfocus/companion">Bitfocus Companion</a> via UDP.

-Main Goal was that I can press the Iris Lever on RCP to trigger a Button in Companion, which switches a Aux Output of an Atem Switcher or anything else.
+My main goal was that I can press the Iris Lever on RCP to trigger a Button in Companion, which switches a Aux Output of an Atem Switcher or anything else.
 It should be easy to configure, because of changing setups.
 | Description | Image |
 | :--- | ---: |
 | ESP8266 and W5500 with only some wires.
 Maybe I print a housing for that later this year.
 The Buttons where only for testing. | <img src="https://github.com/testbild-media/GPI2UDP/blob/main/images/photo.jpg" width="400"> |